dweymouth/supersonic/README.md

 **To install the downloaded .app bundle** from the [Releases page](https://github.com/dweymouth/supersonic/releases), unzip and then drag Supersonic.app to the Applications folder.

-:warning: **Apple Silicon (M1/M2) Macs:** You will have to remove the "quarantine bit" that Mac will automatically set, being an application downloaded from the internet.
-After copying the .app bundle to your Applications folder, in the terminal run `sudo xattr -r -d com.apple.quarantine /Applications/Supersonic.app`
+:warning: **Apple Silicon (M1 and newer) Macs:** You will have to remove the "quarantine bit" that Mac will automatically set, being an application downloaded from the internet.
+After copying the .app bundle to your Applications folder, in the terminal run `xattr -r -d com.apple.quarantine /Applications/Supersonic.app`

 ## Building from source